Dustin Johnson quits PGA membership to play in Saudi league | Sports-Games

 Two-time major winner Dustin Johnson has resigned his PGA Tour membership to participate in the new golf series backed by Saudi Arabia's sovereign wealth fund.

-The first LIV Golf Invitational, which offers USD 25 million in prize money, is taking place outside London from Thursday.
+The first LIV Golf Invitational, which offers $25 million in prize money, is taking place outside London starting Thursday.

-Johnson said on Tuesday he ''had to think long and hard'' about leaving the PGA Tour, seemingly ending his hopes of competing in the Ryder Cup for the United States.
+Johnson said Tuesday he "had to think long and hard'' about leaving the PGA Tour, seemingly ending his hopes of competing in the Ryder Cup for the United States.

-''Ultimately, I decided to come and do this,'' Johnson said at Centurion Club. ''I'm excited about this.
+"Ultimately, I decided to come and do this," Johnson said at Centurion Club.
+"I'm excited about this.
 Obviously, the Ryder Cup is unbelievable and something that has meant a lot to me. ...
-Hopefully I'll get a chance to do that again, but I don't make the rules.''
-Johnson, whose last victory was the Saudi International in 2021, is No. 13 in the world, the highest-ranked player in the field.
+Hopefully I'll get a chance to do that again, but I don't make the rules."
+Johnson, whose last victory was the Saudi International in 2021, is No. 15 in the world, the highest-ranked player in the field.
 He has held the No. 1 spot in the world longer than any player since Tiger Woods.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)